ammpio/ammp-edge/README.md

 to spin up the necessary Docker containers and run the `ammp-edge` code.

 ### Interfaces
 Currently, ammp-edge pulls its configuration from the AMMP API and interfaces with the AMMP MQTT broker.
-This can be altered by modifying the `remote.yaml` configuration.